kamalx/supreme-bovines/README.md

 Cows and Bulls [is a game...](https://en.wikipedia.org/wiki/Bulls_and_cows)

-This is a basic number version of the game with terrible UX.
+This is a basic numerical version of the game with terrible UX.
 But behold, there will be updates, and you shall [enjoy playing it](https://supreme-bovines-1.netlify.app/).